mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/What To Do During Play.md

 >
 > Lily says, "I'm willing to go for it.
 Let's do this."
 >
-> Amanda decides that even though she could put them into a straight-up conflict, it'd be easier and quicker to deal with it as a challenge.
+> Amanda decides that even though she could put them into a straight-up conflict, it'd be easier and quicker to deal with it as a [[challenge]].
 She tells them that to get past the shadow summoning, each of them needs [[Will]] to resist the shadows' potent magical aura and [[Stealth]] to move past.
 Zird can roll [[Lore]] to try and thin the herd with magic.
 In addition, she says that the spirits can provide active opposition against each attempt, and that failing the [[Will]] roll will be treated like an attack.
 The three grit their teeth and start to make their way through the cave....

 ## Dealing with Aspects

-As with skills and stunts, the entire [Aspects and Fate Points](../aspects-fate-points/index.html "Aspects & Fate Points") section is designed to help you judge the use of aspects in the game.
+As with skills and stunts, the entire [[Aspects and Fate Points]] section is designed to help you judge the use of aspects in the game.
 As the GM, you have a very important job in managing the flow of fate points to and from the players, giving them opportunities to spend freely in order to succeed and look awesome, and bringing in potential complications to help keep them stocked up on points.

 ### Invocations